AI-powered eSignature and Intelligent Agreement Management platform for enterprise.

 How likely is DocuSign to still be operational in 12 months?
-Based on 6 signals including funding, development activity, and platform risk.
+Based on 4 signals — momentum (how recently it shipped), wrapper dependency, revenue model, and web presence.

 Concrete scenarios for the personas DocuSign actually fits — and what changes day-one when you adopt it.